 Find LCA in Binary Tree using RMQ

-The article describes an approach to solving the problem of finding the LCA of two nodes in a tree by reducing it to a RMQ problem.
+The article describes an approach to solving the problem of finding the LCA of two nodes in a tree by reducing it to an RMQ problem.

-For example, in below diagram, LCA of node 4 and node 9 is node 2.
+For example, in the below diagram, the LCA of node 4 and node 9 is node 2.

-There can be many approaches to solve the LCA problem.
+There can be many approaches to solving the LCA problem.
 The approaches differ in their time and space complexities.
-Here is a link to a couple of them (these do not involve reduction to RMQ).
+Here is a link to a couple of them (these do not involve a reduction to RMQ).

 Range Minimum Query (RMQ) is used on arrays to find the position of an element with the minimum value between two specified indices.
-Different approaches for solving RMQ have been discussed here and here.
-In this article, Segment Tree based approach is discussed.
-With segment tree, preprocessing time is O(n) and time to for range minimum query is O(Logn).
+Different approaches to solving RMQ have been discussed here and here.
+In this article, the Segment Tree-based approach is discussed.
+With a segment tree, preprocessing time is O(n) and the time for range minimum query is O(Logn).
 The extra space required is O(n) to store the segment tree.

 Reduction of LCA to RMQ:

-The idea is to traverse the tree starting from root by an Euler tour (traversal without lifting pencil), which is a DFS-type traversal with preorder traversal characteristics.
+The idea is to traverse the tree starting from the root by an Euler tour (traversal without lifting a pencil), which is a DFS-type traversal with preorder traversal characteristics.